simonmichael/hledger/hledger/hledger.m4.md

 Usually hledger accepts any unambiguous flag prefix, eg you can write `--tl` instead of `--tldr` or `--dry` instead of `--dry-run`.

-If the same option appears more than once in a command, usually the last (right-most) wins.
+If the same option appears more than once in a command line, usually the last (right-most) wins.
+Similarly, if mutually exclusive flags are used together, the right-most wins.

 With most commands, arguments are interpreted as a hledger [query](hledger.md#queries) which filter the data.
 Some queries can be expressed either with options or with arguments.